Radiator covers not only make your room more stylish, but it covers many things as well.

 If we want something hard to get heated, such as heating air, we should allow space for the cold air to enter from the bottom and room for the warm air to exit at the top.
 If we do that, we will get natural air movement without adding a fan or anything else to move the air.

 Putting that air outlet at the top of the radiator covers still provides maximum possible heating.
-However, it will still work if the majority of the radiator cover is open to give enough to allow air to flow out.
+However, it will still work if most of the radiator cover is open enough to allow airflow.

 Types of Radiator Covers

-The first significant difference to consider is whether the radiator cover is used to provide you with steam heat or hot water heat.
+The first significant difference to consider is whether the radiator cover provides steam or hot water heat.
 Steam heating systems use the old-fashioned cast-iron radiators you probably see in homes throughout your imagination.

 These stand roughly 24″ tall and approximately 10″ from the wall.
 They can be any length, with longer ones installed in larger rooms.
 Modern steam radiators are made of stamped sheet metal rather than cast iron, but the basic style is the same.